babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 - Don't change the default value of the flag.
 We use `false` as default value for all the flags to make their behaviour more predictable and uniform (in opposite to having some flags have it `true` and some have it `false`).
 - Don't introduce feature flags that affect each other.
 Each feature flag increases testing complexity as it introduces new combinations.
+- Don't name you feature switch `New XXX`.
+After couple of month you might end up with `New New XXX`.
+Try to use specific names when possible.